interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 - Below is repeated for every semantically (consider `meta.content = meta.content`) new  `<meta name="monetization">` tag seen for the life of the page:
   - If any of the Web Monetization `<meta>` tags are malformed, the browser will stop here.
 The user's agent SHOULD report a warning via the console.
   - If the Web Monetization `<meta name="monetization">` tag is well-formed, the browser should extract the Payment Setup Endpoint ([Payment Pointer](../0026-payment-pointers) or [SPSP](../0009-simple-payment-setup-protocol) Url).

-  (TODO: This would imply that when dynamically injecting multiple meta tags (in the sense of others than `<meta name="monetization">`, it would require careful ordering so as to be operating on the information defined by the set of tags as a whole, removal with document.head.querySelectorAll('meta[name^="monetization"]'), then adding the name="monetization" tag last)

-  )

   - The user's agent generates a fresh **random** UUID (version 4) and uses this as a Monetization ID.
 This MUST be regenerated upon dynamic changes to the meta tags and MUST be unique per page load in order to avoid user tracking.
   - The user's agent passes these payment details to the user's provider (see [Payment Handler Flow](#payment-handler-flow)).
   - The provider resolves the Payment Setup Endpoint and begins to pay.
 The provider MAY be acting from a different machine from the user.
 Cookies and session information MUST NOT be carried with any requests made to resolve the Payment Setup Endpoint, with the exception of the Monetization ID.
     - On the SPSP query to resolve the Payment Setup Endpoint, a `Web-Monetization-Id` header is sent, containing the Monetization ID.
 The server running the web-monetized site may use this to associate future requests by the user with their payments.
-(TODO: spell out the privacy concerns inherent in this design)
     - With the `destination_account` and `shared_secret` fetched from the SPSP query, a STREAM connection is established.
 A single STREAM is opened on this connection, and a positive SendMax is set.
     - The provider SHOULD set their SendMax high enough that it is never reached, and make payment adjustments by limiting throughput.
   - Once the STREAM connection has fulfilled an ILP packet with a non-zero amount, the provider notified the browser, and the browser dispatches an event on `document.monetization`.
 Payment SHOULD continue.